-19. Make a scarecrow
+18. Make a scarecrow

 Scarecrows have been working for many, many years to keep pests out of the garden and to protect your harvest.

-I must say, the only downside to a scarecrow is that they might take you off guard.
+I must say, the only downside to a scarecrow is that they might take people off guard.

 We used one our first year gardening, and I haven’t used one since.
 Every time I walked out in the garden it scared me half to death because I always thought there was someone standing in the middle of the garden.

 So after I jumped all season long, I said never again.
 We switched to pie plates attached to sticks with string after that.

-20. Cleanliness helps
+19. Cleanliness helps